michpcx/MyTravels/README.md

 # MyTravels
-Website code which shows all the places I've travel to
+Code for the website which shows all the places I've travel to